hardscrabble/hardscrabble.github.io/_posts/2020-12-19-zoeys-extraordinary-playlist.md

 It's not all emotions and morals, it's also teeming with the exuberance of pop.
 It's fun when people sing and dance.
 The cast is dotted with a few ringers from Broadway like Skylar Astin and Andrew Leeds, and others swing by in guest roles like Bernadette Peters and Renée Elise Goldsberry.
-The choreography (from Mandy Moore, who worked on La La Land) is fantastic, always enertaining and often moving.
+The choreography (from Mandy Moore, who worked on La La Land) is fantastic, always entertaining and often moving.

 Jane Levy anchors the whole thing with a lot of emotion and neurotic energy.
 Perhaps because the protoganist is a software engineer, she spends a lot of time trying to figure out how her new ability "works", and the show has a lot of fun probing its boundaries, stretching the premise out like taffy, and hanging a lantern on the conceptual silliness while always respecting the emotional performances that are made possible by the silly concept.